santoslab/ksu-cis-501-web/src/main/rst/source/tooling/index.rst

 The complete notation is overwhelming.
 We will use these parts:

-1. components: class (name in normal font)), abstract class (italic font), interface (italic font)
+1. components: class (name in normal font), abstract class (italic font), interface (italic font, green background)

 2. fields and methods (typed inside the component): public (+), private (-), abstract (italicized) or static (underlined).

 3. associations: these will be solid lines and dotted lines, as explained below.
-   We annotate an end of a line with two (optional items): beneath the line, a (field)name, and above the line, a multiplicity.
+   We annotate an end of a line with two (optional items): above the line, a (field) name, and beneath the line, a multiplicity.
    Sometimes a line has a kind of arrowhead.
    See below for examples.